-The Yagi antenna or Yagi-Uda antenna or aerial is a particularly popular form of antenna where directivity and gain are required.
+The Yagi antenna or Yagi-Uda antenna or aerial is a particularly popular where directivity and gain are required for an antenna installation.

-Although the Yagi has become particularly popular for television reception, it is also used in many other applications, both domestic and commercial or professional.
+Although the Yagi directive antenna has become particularly popular for television reception, it is also used in many other applications, both domestic and commercial or professional reception and two way radio communications.

 Yagi antenna development